-I want my eyes bac
+I want my eyes back

-I want my eyes bac
+I want my eyes back

 Things are looking VERY GOOD for us to be moving into a new home in Portland in little less than a week.
 This is the kind of news I wanted to sit on until it felt precisely certain.
 It's taken too much energy to get here; I didn't want to spend even more energy to explain it, if things had fallen apart.